glat91/NodeJs/ReadMe.md

-BasicNodeJs
-Basic Node.js Server
+#BasicNodeJs

 Server Node.js with Nodemon, Morgan and BodyParser.

-This respository is better estrutrued then SimpleNode.js
+This respository is better strutured than SimpleNode.js